• Location: In the north end of Fira, great views but a little back from the caldera

 - Nick the Greek: One of the oldest jewelry shops in Santorini, Nick the Greek sells fine gold jewelry and luxury watches from Greek and international brands.
 7-minute walk.

 - Catholic Church of St. John the Baptist: Often referred to simply as the Catholic Church, St. John’s is recognizable by its brilliant yellow and blue exterior and clock tower.
 2-minute walk.

-- Oia-Fira Hiking Trail: 1-minute walk.
-One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
+- Oia-Fira Hiking Trail: One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
 A mix of sidewalk, cobblestones, and dirt trail, this route boasts gorgeous vistas the entire way.
-Hiking northwest, the full length of the path from the hotel to Oia Castle takes about 2 hours 20 minutes (add at least 30 minutes for a detour at Skaros Rock when you head north).
+Hiking northwest, the full length of the path from the hotel to Oia Castle takes from 2 to 5 hours (add about an hour for a detour at Skaros Rock when you head north).
 1-minute walk from the hotel.